-There has been debate amongst officials as to whether the term "withdraw" is accurate, on the grounds that we will continue to take steps, if necessary including an SofS direction, to combat paramilitary fraud.
+\ There has been debate amongst officials as to whether the term "withdraw" is accurate, on the grounds that we will continue to take steps, if necessary including an SofS direction, to combat paramilitary fraud.
 We have retained the term "withdraw" as we would be terminating the major part of the Policy (legitimisation) and it will always be a proper objective to prevent paramilitary, as other, fraud; to do so we will be relying on accepted administrative procedures; and we must be seen to withdraw the Policy if political points are to be scored.

-- possible that this option could be 28.
-It is held to incompatible with continued British pressure on the US Government to continue to prohibit Mr Adams from fund-raising A decision to withdraw Hurd would not in the USA. inconsistent with HMG's stance on Sinn Fein fundraising in the provided that stance set its face not against such fundraising per se, but the diversion of receipts for paramilitary purposes. - This option would not however leave Ministers exposed to 29. invariable authorisation of the giving of assistance to groups which intelligence showed had close links with paramilitary organisations.
+CONFIDENTIAL - 28.
+It is possible that this option could be held to be incompatible with continued British pressure on the US Government to continue to prohibit Mr Adams from fund-raising in the USA.
+A decision to withdraw Hurd would not be inconsistent with HMG's stance on Sinn Fein fundraising in the US, provided that stance set its face not against such fundraising per se, but the diversion of receipts for paramilitary purposes. - This option would not however leave Ministers exposed to 29. invariable authorisation of the giving of assistance to groups which intelligence showed had close links with paramilitary organisations.
 In the exercise of a discretionary power, such as a power to give grants, the public interest (of which the Hurd Policy is itself an expression) is always a relevant and lawful consideration to take into account.
-Ministers could still decide (the withdrawal of the Hurd notwithstanding) on the basis of information available to them that grant must still be withheld should any particular and pressing case present itself that public funds would otherwise diverted, eg, to the enhancement of paramilitary capabilities. - 30.
+Ministers could decide (the withdrawal of the Hurd Policy notwithstanding) on the basis of information available to them that grant must still be withheld should any particular and pressing case present itself that public funds would otherwise diverted, eg, to the enhancement of paramilitary capabilities. - 30.
 In such a case the Secretary of State could direct the department concerned not to pay, or to discontinue paying, assistance.
 But the mischief being remedied would be misapplication of public funds, not political legitimisation, so the sting would be drawn from the most prevalent criticism.
 That would however be in rare cases of particular emergency; it would be improper, and challengeable in law, publicly in effect to abandon the Policy, and then simply to continue to apply it.
 But since the Policy itself, whatever the expectations in 1985, turned out to be rarely applied, that should not arise. - 31.
-This option would mean that organisations in the Conway Mill, the owners of the Mill, and the other groups still denied funding under the Policy would be free to apply for support under any Government schemes for which they are eligible.
-However these applications would be executive matters for the Departments/agencies concerned who would consider applications on their individual merits against the criteria of the schemes.
+This option would mean that organisations in the Conway Mill, the owners of the Mill, and the other groups still denied funding under the Policy would be free to apply for support CONFIDENTIAL However these applications would be executive matters for the Departments/agencies concerned who would consider any applications on their individual merits against the criteria of the schemes.
 (Many of the applications were to the ACE scheme.
 Its administrative arrangements have changed in the meantime so that new applications from such groups are no longer made directly to the T&EA.)
 There would normally be no role for the centre in these cases.
-However, where Departments uncover instances of fraud or suspect that public funds are being diverted to paramilitary organisations they can impose appropriate additional constraints described at paragraph 6 above which should provide a similar level of defence against paramilitary fraud as now.
-To cater for cases where the uncover information that a grant was going to be, or was being, used for a wrongful purpose, or where Departments' suspicions are aroused but cannot be substantiated using regular administrative procedures, TFU will act as a central point to which Departments can refer cases.
-It would then be for TFU to advise the Secretary of State on the appropriate remedy, including if appropriate a direction to withhold or discontinue assistance.
+However, where Departments uncover instances of fraud or suspect that public funds are being diverted to paramilitary organisations they can impose appropriate additional constraints described at paragraph 6 above which should provide a similar level of defence against